Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Introduction

-In this work, we will study a Hamiltonian model for Dijkgraaf-Witten, which was constructed in \cite{Wan2015} and which we briefly describe in Section \ref{Section_twisted_gauge_theory}.
-We construct the membrane operators that produce the emergent excitations in this model and use them to find various properties of these excitations, which we summarize in Section \ref{Section_summary_of_results} before giving a more detailed description in the rest of the paper.
+In order to examine these excitations, we consider a Hamiltonian model for Dijkgraaf-Witten, which was constructed in \cite{Wan2015}.
+We provide a brief review of this model in Section \ref{Section_twisted_gauge_theory}, to familiarize readers with the key features which we will make use of throughout this work.
+In Section \ref{Section_summary_of_results}, we provide a summary of our results, before giving a more detailed description in the rest of the paper.
+The main focus of this work is on constructing the membrane operators that produce the emergent excitations in this model and using them to find various properties of these excitations.
 As we describe in Section \ref{Section_ribbon_and_membrane_operators}, these membrane operators differ from their counterparts in untwisted lattice gauge theory by additional phase factors or weights associated to the surface and the nearby tetrahedra.
 Of particular interest are the cylindrical membrane operators, which can be used to produce a pair of loop-like excitations that can be linked to an existing flux tube (the base loop).
 In Section \ref{Section_cylindrical_membranes}, we discuss these operators and construct a useful basis for these operators on a simple geometry.
 In Section \ref{Section_three_loop_braiding}, we will then use these operators to re-derive the braiding relations found in previous studies \cite{Wang2014, Jiang2014, Wang2015} and in Section \ref{Section_fusion_membranes} we discuss the fusion properties for these membranes to shed additional light on the different properties of the linked loops.
 In Section \ref{Section_topological_charge} we use these membrane operators to construct projection operators that measure the topological charge enclosed by a measurement surface and show that the number of distinct topological charges measured by the 2-torus matches the ground state degeneracy of the model on the 3-torus, matching a general expectation for topological phases.

 In the Supplemental Material, we provide various proofs that support the results in the main text.
 In Section \ref{Section_spherical_membranes}, we prove that spherical magnetic membrane operators can be expressed as a product of vertex transforms in the region enclosed by the membrane.
 This guarantees that these membrane operators can be deformed through an unexcited region by applying additional vertex transforms, which act trivially on the ground state and so do not affect the action of the membrane operator on the state.
 We call such membrane operators topological for this deformability property.
 In Section \ref{Section_more_general_membranes}, we consider more membrane operators of a more general topology and show that they are also topological.
 Finally, in Section \ref{Section_supplement_topological_charge}, we prove that the purported topological charge projectors described in Section \ref{Section_topological_charge} are indeed orthogonal projectors and span the space of measurement operators.